- Discover London’s royal heritage

 On a tour of the castle, you'll see royal portraits depicting those famous monarchs from the House of Tudor, as well as many other highlights.
 These include the royal wedding exhibition, State Apartments, and St. George's Chapel.
 The latter is an impressive example of a medieval Gothic architectural style and has hosted many royal marriages, notably from the reign of Queen Victoria and later.
 You'll also be able to stroll all those acres of glorious English gardens surrounding the property.

 Day 4: Travel to Cambridge

 Next, you will travel by private car on a 1.5-hour journey north to the charming university city of Cambridge.
 This is a historic city (it was founded all the way back in 875 ACE) surrounded by rolling green hills, family farms, and country villages.
 Cambridge itself is best known for its globally-renowned university, which was established in 1209 ACE and has its fair share of famous alumni including Charles Darwin and Stephen Hawking.

-In the afternoon you will have two options for activities, both delicious.
-You'll travel a few minutes outside the city to the Cambridge countryside and Chilford Hall Vineyard, which sits on 20 acres of fertile grapevine-producing soil.
-You can opt for a tour of the vineyard followed by a tasting of award-winning wines, or you can instead take afternoon tea outdoors on the lovely grounds of Chilford Hall's visitor center.
+In the afternoon, there will be two options for activities, both delicious.
+You'll travel a few minutes outside the city to the Cambridge countryside and Chilford Hall Vineyard, which sits on 20 acres of fertile, grape-producing soil.
+You can opt for a tour of the vineyard followed by a tasting of award-winning wines, or instead take afternoon tea outdoors on the lovely grounds of Chilford Hall's visitor center.